-The fact that use of chlorine -as opposed to chloride- is so universally associated with the production of persistent toxic chemicals has led environmental groups such as Greenpeace to seek a ban on chlorine-based chemicals.
+The fact that use of chlorine -as opposed to chloride- is so universally associated with the production of persistent toxic chemicals has led environmental groups to seek a ban on chlorine-based chemicals.
 We believe that organic production should, for the same reasons, avoid the use of chlorine as much as possible.
 The allowance of chlorine in the rule reflects the fact that many organic growers -like most of the rest of us- depend on water sources that have been treated with chlorine.
-We don't believe that organic producers should have to filter chlorine out of the water they use for irrigating, cleaning equipment, washing vegetables, or cleaning food-contact surfaces.
+We do not believe that organic producers should have to filter chlorine out of the water they use for irrigating, cleaning equipment, washing vegetables, or cleaning food-contact surfaces.
 But they should not be adding more chlorine.
 There are practices and products that make all uses of chlorine unnecessary.

 Therefore, we urge the NOSB to reject the petition for acidified sodium chlorite.
-Furthermore, the new NOP process on sunset will make it much more difficult to remove this material or annotate it in the future if the board thinks it necessary.
-Because we believe the NOP process violates the statute, and will therefore not subject Acidified Sodium Chlorite (ASC) to the required assessment to determine re-listing at sunset in the future, we sincerely urge NOSB members to oppose this petition and any others where removal or annotation might conceivably be needed for health, environmental, and essentiality issues until we reinstate the sunset process of OFPA.
+Furthermore, the new NOP policy on sunset will make it much more difficult to remove this material or annotate it in the future if the board thinks it necessary.
+We believe the NOP directed sunset process violates the intent, spirit, and letter of the Organic Foods Production Act, and will therefore not subject acidified sodium chlorite to the same threshold for re-listing in the future as is required by the petition process.
+Therefore, we sincerely urge NOSB members to oppose this petition and any others where removal or annotation might conceivably be needed for health, environmental, and essentiality reasons until the sunset policy of OFPA and, historically, the Board is reinstated.